constLightScript is const by default; the keyword is not necessary:

 for elem thing in list: print(thing)

-for (let _i = 0, _len = list.length; _i < _len; _i++) {
+if x < 10: print('x is small')for (let _i = 0, _len = list.length; _i < _len; _i++) {

 const thing = list[_i];